Mich-Martins/Sales-Performance-Product-Intelligence-Dashboard/docs/methodology.md

 ## 3. Data Cleaning

 The source profile indicates that fully blank records should be excluded.
-The exact Power Query steps implemented in the `.pbix`, including type changes, renaming, error handling, or query dependencies, are `[NEEDS INPUT: export or describe Power Query transformations]`.
+The exact Power Query steps implemented in the `.pbix`, including type changes, renaming, error handling, or query dependencies, are all done in power query.

 Recommended validation rules, without claiming they are already implemented: